 If you’re already convinced that kicking your sugar addiction is well worth any extra effort or trade-offs involved, the next step is to learn just how to do it.
-Below you’ll learn more about hidden sugar foods to carefully avoid, various names that hidden sweeteners and processed sugar now go by, and healthier low-sugar alternatives to start exploring instead.
+Below you’ll learn more about hidden sugar foods to carefully avoid, especially if you’re on a healthy diet like the vegan, Paleo or keto diet plan.
+You’ll notice the various names that hidden sweeteners and processed sugar now go by, and healthier low-sugar alternatives to start exploring instead.

 10 Places Sugar Is Hiding in Your Diet (Hidden Sugar Foods)

 Studies and surveys have found that the major food and beverage sources of added sugars for Americans, whether they’re aware of it or not, are:

 regular soft drinks/sodas, energy drinks and sports drinks

 desserts or snacks, including cakes, cookies, pies and cobblers

 refined carbohydrates like sweet rolls, pastries and doughnuts

 sweetened teas and fruit drinks, such as iced tea, fruit punch, etc.

 dairy desserts, including ice cream